SerayaEryn/simple-json-request/README.md

 ```
 ## API
 ### request(options)
-Executes a request with the specified `options`.
+Executes a request with the specified `options`. `options` may be a string representing a url.
 Returns a promise that either resolves the parsed data or rejects with an error.
 ### get(options)
 A convenience function that uses the method `GET` by default.
 ### post(options)
 A convenience function that uses the method `POST` by default.
 ### options

 #### url

 The url to request.

 #### method

 The http method.
 Supports `GET`, `POST`, `PUT`, `PATCH`, `HEAD` and `DELETE`.

 #### timeout

 Allows to set a socket timeout in milliseconds.

 #### headers

 Allows to pass headers with the request.

 #### body

 The body of a post request.